smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 ## Potential downsides

-- session.ExpectPacket - very common interface it may need deep analysing of input data and reduce efficience, also allows tester to send ant data.
+- session.ExpectPacket - very common interface it may need deep analysing of input data and reduce efficience, also allows tester to send any data.

-- session.SendPacket - very low level interface, may require a lot of additional complicated logic of constructing bytes to send in scrypt
+- session.SendPacket - very low level interface, may require a lot of additional complicated logic of constructing bytes to send in script

 ## Impact on existing code